Robotic Versus Open Comparison in the Surgical Treatment of Wide Abdominal Wall heRnias (ROCSTAR) (ROCSTAR)

 Inclusion Criteria:

-- All patients with a ventral incisional hernia of more than 8 centimeters in width
+- All patients requiring treatment of a wide ventral incisional hernia (of more than 8 centimetres in width)

 Exclusion Criteria: